-1Setback1Lot requirements and lot coverage may be modified in accordance with the provisions of Section 10.10.04.C.
+Lot requirements and lot coverage may be modified in accordance with Section 10.10.04.C.

-2Setback requirements may be modified in accordance with Section 10.03 or Section 10.10.04.C.
+Setback requirements may be modified in accordance with Section 10.03 or Section 10.10.04.C.

-2Except3Except when the required Perimeter Setback required by Section 7.01.07.B. is greater.
+Except when the required Perimeter Setback required by Section 7.01.07.B. is greater.

-3Except when the setback 4Except when a greater Road Corridor Setback or Buffer is required by Section 7.04.02 is greater.
+Except when a greater Road Corridor Setback or Buffer is required by Section 7.04.02.

-NosNo areas for parking, outdoor storage, refuse collection, and loading are permitted between structures and such agricultural or residential Zoning Districts or existing or planned residential uses where such uses are visible from said zoning districts.
-Zoning Districts or uses.
+No areas for parking, outdoor storage, refuse collection, and loading are permitted between structures and such agricultural or residential Zoning Districts or existing or planned residential uses where such uses are visible from said Zoning Districts or uses.

-When When a GI lot and/or land bay is developed adjacent to an agricultural Zoning District or a residential Zoning District, which was zoned for agricultural or residential uses subsequent to June 16, 1993, and subsequent to zoning of the subject property as GI, the setback required in reference line 5 applies.
+When a GI lot and/or land bay is developed adjacent to an agricultural Zoning District or a residential Zoning District, which was zoned for agricultural or residential uses subsequent to June 16, 1993, and subsequent to zoning of the subject property as GI, the setback required in reference line 5 applies.

-6Except/Except when the buffer required by Section 7.04.03 is greater.
+Except when the buffer required by Section 7.04.03 is greater.

-7In-8In the event that a single parcel is zoned for more than one non-residential Zoning District, the applicable yard requirement will be applied only at the property line and not at the Zoning District line.
+In the event that a single parcel is zoned for more than one non-residential Zoning District, the applicable yard requirement will be applied only at the property line and not at the Zoning District line.

-CoveredCovered walkways connecting structures or connecting structures with parking areas are permitted in yards and may traverse the space when structures are on the same lot.
+Covered walkways connecting structures or connecting structures with parking areas are permitted in yards and may traverse the space when structures are on the same lot.